dwalend/blog/_pending/2014-10-18-Enron-Thing.md

           else  Right(Transmission(fileName = fileName,

 This approach works amazingly well.
-At the end of one pass I have a first cut of good, clean data plus a list of problems to fix, caveat problems I've never thought about that bring down the whole works.
+At the end of one pass I have a large sample of clean data plus a list of problems to fix, caveat problems I've never thought about that bring down the whole works.
 (I really need Bill Venners' [Eastwood -- Good, Bad, or Ugly](https://thenewcircle.com/s/post/1704/comparing_functional_error_handling_in_scalaz_and_scalactic?utm_campaign=twitter_channel&utm_source=twitter&utm_medium=social&utm_content=%22Comparing%20Functional%20Error%20Handling%20in%20Scalaz%20and%20Scalactic%2C%22%20%40bvenners%27s%20talk%20from%20%40nescalas%20is%20now%20live!) , late in the talk and in an unrecorded session the next day.
-We couldn't figure out how to make Eastwood play nice with monadic stuff.
+We couldn't figure out how to make Eastwood play nice with monadic idioms.
 However, Either will get us through the night.)

-The only really aggravating problem I encountered while reading in the data was "java.nio.charset.MalformedInputException: Input length = 1" , which is pretty cryptic.
+The only really aggravating problem I encountered while reading in the data was "java.nio.charset.MalformedInputException: Input length = 1" , which is pretty unhelpful.
 Adding the iso-8859-1 encoding parameter to

     Source.fromFile(file,"iso-8859-1").getLines().toIterable.drop(1)